How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 UKCAT Practice Tests – Verbal Reasoning

-This part of a UKCAT practice test will examine your ability to interrogate and evaluate information provided to you in a written format.
-You will be given 22 minutes to complete 44 elements – that equates to 30 seconds per question, so you’ve got to work swiftly.
+The verbal reasoning section of a UKCAT practice test will examine your ability to interrogate and evaluate information provided to you in a written format.
+You have 22 minutes to answer all 44 UCAT verbal reasoning questions.

-The questions will be multiple choice so remember to read them carefully as concentration really is the key here.
+The UCAT questions will be multiple choice, so remember to read them carefully as concentration really is the key here.

 You should read our verbal reasoning success guide to learn proven strategies for this type of test.